japleitez/peecko-api-doc/README.md

 # PEECKO-API
 Backend application to serve Peecko Android and iOS apps

-## About the Peecko REST API
-This documentation describes how to use the Peecko REST API using Postman.
-When you make a request to the Peecko REST API, you will specify the HTTP method and a path.
-You might also specify request headers, query or body parameters in JSON format.
-The API will return the response status code, response headers, and a response body.

 ## Authenticating
 The Sign-In service authenticates the user and returns a token if the user provides valid credentials (username and password).
 This token has to be sent in all subsequent calls to the API as part of the HTTP headers: